 Data for this measure is collected from a partner-ship development database.
-This measure is based on the state fiscal year - July 1 to June 30.
+This measure is updated quarterly and is based on the state fiscal year - July 1 to June 30.

 Jobs created by projects funded through the economic development program-7h